 - Ariel Sea Shell macarons

 - Mulan’s Firecracker Sorbet (strawberry honey sorbet made with fresh strawberries & topped with cotton candy and Pop Rocks!)

 I know this sounds like a lot of food right after a buffet, right?
 Don’t worry, you can get most of the treats in a little to-go box to take home.

 The only thing you need to eat right away is the sorbet because it will melt.
 It’s also the perfect way to cap off a delicious meal!

 Disney Princesses Meet & Greets at the Disneyland Princess Breakfast:

-So, a main reason for doing the Disneyland princess breakfast is to meet the princesses, right?
+So, the main reason for doing the Disneyland princess breakfast is to meet the princesses, right?

 Dress up like Princess Belle!

 This was a character meet and greet that was located back in the restaurant with a Disney PhotoPass photographer.